-This World News theme is a composition by major Hollywood composer Hans Zimmer and his co-composer at Remote Control Productions Steve Mazzaro.
+This World News Tonight theme is a composition by major Hollywood composer Hans Zimmer and his co-composer at Remote Control Productions Steve Mazzaro.
 They had previously worked together on the score for the Batman film “The Dark Knight Rises”.
 This theme is a total departure from the theme that ABC’s evening newscast had been using in some form or another since the late seventies.
-Although Zimmer has adapted his style for news music, the World News theme still sounds like a classic Hans Zimmer theme.
+Although Zimmer has adapted his style for news music, the World News Tonight theme still sounds like a classic Hans Zimmer theme.
 He relies heavily on thumping, pulsating strings that evoke a sense of urgency, energy and determination.
 In musical terms it is called ostinato and in film scores it is often used to propel a scene forward which lacks dynamic visual action.

 The result is a theme that sounds decidedly cinematic.
 It continues a trend of movie composers doing news themes that was started by NBC which commissioned John Williams in 1985 to compose The Mission.
-On another Diane Sawyer program, ABC’s Primetime Live, movie composer Bill Conti composed the theme music.
+On Primetime Live movie composer Bill Conti composed the theme music.
 The theme debuted along with new graphics and a slightly refreshed set.
 ABC kept the theme when David Muir became anchor of the broadcast that reverted back to its original name.

 VideoHelper - World News headline bed